European Sharing Economy Coalition

 With a focus on readily available scalable solutions and best practice examples, the Coalition's mission is to mature policies, markets and sectors in Europe for the Sharing Economy to become mainstream.
-Our message is simple: create a framework for the Sharing Economy to prosper in Europe now!
+Our message is simple: we want a framework for the Sharing Economy to prosper in Europe now!

-The European Sharing Economy Coalition is the first pan-European network to forge a unified voice, advocate and monitor progress towards EU and national policy that:
+The European Sharing Economy Coalition is the first multi-stakeholder European network to raise a united voice, promote and monitor progress towards EU and national policy that:

 Mainstream the Sharing Economy

 By campaigning to raise awareness, improve visibility and build capacity of community and policy leaders.